 5. Yanaguana Garden & Playground

 THE BEST playground for kids I have ever seen.
 Heck, even for adults.
 Even if you never get to enjoy the park for yourself, you should definitely give it a peek, HERE.
 If you are traveling on a budget, this playground should be on your radar as it is one of the best things to do in San Antonio with toddlers.

 6. San Pedro Springs Park

-Located in Midtown, The San Pedro Springs Park is one of our favorite places in San Antonio.
-We enjoyed walking around the water and watching the ducks swim among the lily pads.
+Located in Midtown, San Pedro Springs Park is one of our favorite places in San Antonio.
+You will enjoy walking around the water and watching the ducks swim among the lily pads.
 The best part about the park is that it’s just a few minutes from some of our other favorite places in town.
 If you are looking for free things to do in San Antonio, this is a great option!

 After you enjoy the park you can also visit the Japanese Tea Garden, The DoSeum, The Witte Museum, and the San Antonio Botanical Gardens.
 All within walking distance!!
 If you are looking to spend the day walking around the city, midtown San Antonio is the place to be.